Scope

 • Safety

-• Relative safety compared with other sedation agents from an airway and breathing point of view (rare risks of laryngospasm) because it creates a dissociative state rather than deep level of traditional sedation.
+• Has relative safety compared with other sedation agents from an airway and breathing point of view (a rare risk of laryngospasm exists) because it creates a dissociative state rather than deep level of traditional sedation.

-• Can create behavioural problems on descent or emergence into/from the dissociative state.
-This is why this is not usually used 1st line but is an excellent “rescue” option.
+• Can create behavioural problems, delirium and dysphoria on descent or emergence into/from the dissociative state.
+Such problems are less likely when the patient has already received sedation with midazolam or antipsychotics prior (demonstrated at least in the procedural sedation setting) [Akhlagi 2019].
+For these reasons, ketamine is not usually used 1st line but is an excellent “rescue” option.

 • Central sympathetic inhibitors (alpha 2 agonists)